CDOT Planner Riley O’Neil died after being doored in a paint-only bike lane. Chicago, Bike Grid Now! says we must value people over car parking.

 This month, safe streets advocates in Chicago have been mourning one of their own.

-On Friday, June 5, Riley O’Neil, 35, a Complete Streets planner for the city’s transportation department, was pedaling home to the South Side’s Bridgeport neighborhood.
+On Friday, June 5, Riley O’Neil, 35, a Complete Streets planner for the Chicago Department of Transportation, was pedaling home to the South Side’s Bridgeport neighborhood.
 He was riding on Halsted Street, one of the Chicago’s busiest bike commuting corridors, in a non-protected bike lane.
 A driver in a parked car suddenly opened his door in O’Neil’s path.
 The skilled urban cyclist tried to swerve out of the way but clipped the door, and was thrown under the rear wheels of an oncoming semi, losing his life.

 A few days after his passing, on Monday, June 8, hundreds of livable streets advocates, including several City Council members, gathered in Bridgeport for a memorial ride and “die-in” protest at the crash site, which happened to be next to a police station.
 The event was organized by Chicago, Bike Grid Now!, a grassroots group that is pushing for 10 percent of Chicago’s streets to be transformed into low-stress, pedestrian-and-bike-priority routes.

-A proven way to make main streets like Halsted safer is protected bike lanes.
+A proven way to make main streets like Halsted safer is protected bike lanes, which help prevent fatal dooring crashes.
 Building these facilities involves relocating the bikeway curbside, with a physical barrier such as concrete curbs and/or parked cars to shelter bicycle and e-scooter users from moving traffic.

 Even in Chicago, a relatively bike- and transit-friendly American city, there’s a battle going on between progressives who support CDOT’s Complete Streets projects, and less forward-thinking residents who insist that no car parking or mixed-traffic lanes be converted.
 In recent months, there have been weekly dueling rallies by these factions during the Monday PM rush in two different neighborhoods.